STEMin3D/STEMin3D/Scripts/Eclipses/ShadowCones/README.md

 3. Place FreeFlyCamera.cs script on the Main Camera.
    - FreeFlyCamera is in charge of allowing the user to move around the scene.
    - All properties are self explanatory, so feel free to change as neccessary.
+   - Use left click to rotate camera and left click+WASD to move around You can also hold left click+QE to move up and down.
+Use mouse scroll wheel to zoom.

 Note: If you want to toggle different eclipses, call the ToggleEclipse function in ConeMaker.cs.
 An example is given in Scenes/simple_system_demo.unity.